shafeeq07/MSDS19078_COVID19_DLSpring2020/README.md

 2. For Normal class, 3913 samples were predicted correct.
 3. For Pneumonia class, 2120 samples were predicted corrrect.
 <img src='results/cm_train_vgg16_ce.png'>
-*1-1 means sample belongs to given class, 0-0 means sample belongs to other classes.
 ### Validation Confusion Matrix
 Seperate confusion matrices are display for each class.
 1. For COVID-19 class 22 samples were predicted correct.